Dr. Greg Petronzi, Ph.D.

 *Please note that sessions are currently being conducted remotely through secure video conferencing.

 I believe that no universal way of treating people exists.
 Rather, your cultural identity, personality traits, and presenting issues guide the way that I approach therapy with you.
 My therapeutic intent is to treat the person not the problem.
 Therefore, I adhere to a wellness perspective to emphasize strengths and help you develop your sense of self in a collaborative and supportive way.

 My style is warm, supportive, and empirically grounded.
 I have published research examining how different theories might work better for different people and I use this research to inform my practice.
-I currently teach psychotherapy to graduate students at New York University while I work in private practice in Chelsea.
+I currently teach psychotherapy to graduate students at New York University while I work in private practice in Manhattan.

 I offer individual and couples therapy as well as a range of personality and vocational assessments.
 I understand that starting therapy can be difficult.
 If you are considering therapy, feel free to give me a call.
 I would be happy to discuss working together to help you accomplish your goals.

 What to know in choosing a therapist

 Choosing a therapist can be a daunting task.
 I believe that highlighting the differences between various mental health practitioners can help you make a more informed decision about your therapist selection.

 Knowledge is power; and nowhere is that more important than when it comes to your mental health.